Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model: Introduction

-A recent seminal paper by Ashwin and Newman \cite{ashwin2021physical}, which focussed on measures for pullback attractors and tipping point probabilities, combined these two models into what we shall subsequently refer to as the Lorenz-Forced Stommel Box Model (LFSBM).
-In this, the SBM \eqref{eqn:SBM} is forced by the L63 system which is used solely as a device for introducing chaotic variability.
-This is done by adding a forcing term to the SBM equations which is proportional to the convection component of the Lorenz variables.
-Then, following \cite{ashwin2021physical}, we are left with the combined system
+In a study by Ashwin and Newman \cite{ashwin2021physical}, which focused on measures for pullback attractors and tipping point probabilities, the authors combined these two models into what we shall subsequently refer to as the Lorenz-Forced Stommel Box Model (LFSBM).
+In this, the SBM (\ref{eqn:SBM}) is forced by the L63 model (\ref{eqn:L63Model}), which is used solely as a device for introducing chaotic variability.
+This is done by adding a forcing term to the SBM equations which is proportional to $x$-component of the Lorenz model.
+Following \cite{ashwin2021physical}, we are left with the combined system

-This system is an example of a technique often used to analyse non-autonomous systems.
-In this approach a forced (i.e. non-autonomous) system is converted into a fully autonomous version by expressing the forcing as a stand alone ODE system which is then augmented by the appropriate number of equations \cite{ben2021useful}.
+This system is an example of a technique often used to analyze non-autonomous systems whereby forced system is converted into a fully autonomous version by expressing the forcing as a stand alone ODE system which is then augmented by the appropriate number of equations \cite{ben2021useful}.
+For applications, it is worth pointing out that the L63 and SBM operate independently on different timescales, so that there are distinct separated timescales at play within the LFSBM.
+We choose equal timescales for the purpose of this study.

-With small forcing, bistable solutions of the SBM model are preserved in the LFSBM extension.
-As the forcing is increased it reaches a critical threshold at which the system undergoes a so-called ``crisis"; then the bistability in the system is reduced to monostability.
-Our focus in this work is to probe the properties of such crisis events and the rest of the paper is organised as follows.
-We commence in Section \ref{sec:Background} with a brief review of some of the key concepts that we shall need later.
-Then, in Section \ref{sec:behaviour}, we look at the crises that arise in the LFSBM and monitor the evolution of chaotic attractors as the forcing increases further.
-Section \ref{sec:results} is devoted to an investigation of the behaviour of solutions both prior and subsequent to the occurrence of a crisis and we tackle this using a finite-time analysis.
+We focus on the SBM parameter regime that exhibits bistability.
+With weak forcing ($a>0$ but small), we expect the stable equilibiria of the SBM model to become chaotic attractors in the LFSBM extension and the unstable equilibrium to become a chaotic saddle.
+This implies the bistability is preserved between the two attractors.
+As the forcing strength is increased, a critical threshold is reached at which the system undergoes a so-called ``crisis" where the bistability in the system is reduced to monostability.
+Our focus in this work is to probe the properties of such crisis events.

+The rest of the paper is organized as follows.
+We commence in Section \ref{sec:behaviour} with an analysis of the crises that arise in the LFSBM and monitor the evolution of surviving chaotic attractors as the forcing increases further.
+Section \ref{sec:results} is devoted to an investigation of the behaviour of solutions both prior and subsequent to the occurrence of a crisis; we tackle this using a finite-time analysis.
 Section \ref{sec:generality} considers how our findings might have generality beyond our specific model.
-The paper closes with a few final remarks while more technical aspects of the numerical methods are relegated to an Appendix.
+Section \ref{sec:conclusion} provides a few final remarks while more technical aspects of the numerical methods are relegated to the Appendix.